-We depend upon independent investigators and collaborators, such as universities and medical institutions, to conduct our pre-clinical and clinical trials and toxicology studies.
+We depend upon independent investigators and collaborators, such as universities and medical institutions, to conduct our preclinical and clinical trials and toxicology studies.
 This business practice is typical for the pharmaceutical industry and companies like us.
 For example, the Phase I clinical trials of Archexin were conducted at the Lombardi Comprehensive Cancer Center of Georgetown Medical Center and the University of Alabama at Birmingham, with the assistance of Amarex, LLC, a pharmaceutical clinical research service provider who is responsible for creating the reports that will be submitted to the FDA.
-We also relied on TherImmune Research Corporation (now named Bridge Global Pharmaceutical Services, Inc.), a discovery and pre-clinical service provider, to summarize Archexin's pre-clinical data.
+We also relied on TherImmune Research Corporation (now named Bridge Global Pharmaceutical Services, Inc.), a discovery and pre-clinical service provider, to summarize Archexin's preclinical data.
 While we make every effort internally to oversee their work, these collaborators are not our employees and we cannot control the amount or timing of resources that they devote to our programs.
 These investigators may not assign priority to our programs or pursue them as diligently as we would if we were undertaking such programs ourselves.
 If outside collaborators fail to devote sufficient time and resources to our drug-development programs, or if their performance is substandard, the approval of our FDA applications, if any, and our introduction of new drugs, if any, may be delayed.
-The risk of completion or delay of these studies is not within our direct control and a program delay may occur due to circumstances outside our control.
-A delay in any of these programs may not necessarily have a direct impact on our daily operations.
+The risk of completion or delay of these programs may not necessarily have a direct impact on our daily operations.
 However, to the extent that a delay results in additional cost to us, a higher than expected expense may result.
 These collaborators may also have relationships with other commercial entities, some of which may compete with us.
 If our collaborators assist our competitors at our expense, our competitive position would be harmed.